Suicide: Legislation

+Suicide is a crime in some parts of the world.
 No country in Europe currently considers suicide or attempted suicide to be a crime.
-It was, however, in most Western European countries from the Middle Ages until at least the 19th century.
+However, it was in most Western European countries from the Middle Ages until at least the 19th century.
 The Netherlands was the first country to legalize both physician-assisted suicide and euthanasia, which took effect in 2002, although only doctors are allowed to assist in either of them, and have to follow a protocol prescribed by Dutch law.
 If such protocol is not followed, it is an offence punishable by law.
 In Germany, active euthanasia is illegal and anyone present during suicide may be prosecuted for failure to render aid in an emergency.
 Switzerland has taken steps to legalize assisted suicide for the chronically mentally ill.
 The high court in Lausanne, Switzerland, in a 2006 ruling, granted an anonymous individual with longstanding psychiatric difficulties the right to end his own life.
 England and Wales decriminalized suicide via the Suicide Act 1961 and the Republic of Ireland in 1993.
 The word "commit" was used in reference to its being illegal, but many organisations have stopped it because of the negative connotation.

 In the United States, suicide is not illegal, but may be associated with penalties for those who attempt it.
 Physician-assisted suicide is legal in the state of Washington for people with terminal diseases.
-In Oregon, people with terminal diseases may request medications to help end their life.
+In Oregon, people with terminal diseases may request medications to help end their lives.
 Canadians who have attempted suicide may be barred from entering the United States.
 U.S. laws allow border guards to deny access to people who have a mental illness, including those with previous suicide attempts.